saltedbones/Africology-and-African-American-Studies/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-basic.html
     title="Study In Ghana"
-    content="Based at the University of Ghana in Accra, our study abroad in Ghana is an incredible way to enhance your Africology and African American Studies program.
-Investigate West African civilization through first-hand experience." button-link="https://studyabroad.temple.edu/sites/temple-summer-in-ghana"
+    content="Based at the University of Ghana in Accra, our study abroad in Ghana is an incredible way to enhance your Africology and African American Studies program." button-link="https://studyabroad.temple.edu/sites/temple-summer-in-ghana"
     button-text="Learn More" %}
   </div>
   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-basic.html
       title="Learn from Top Faculty"
-      content="We are known for our innovation, energy and influence in Black Studies, and our professors have published more books than any other Department of African American Studies in the nation." button-link="/africology-and-african-american-studies/faculty/"
+      content="We are known for our innovation, energy and influence in Black Studies.
+We attract and produce world-class scholars in African American Studies." button-link="/africology-and-african-american-studies/faculty/"
       button-text="Learn More" %}
     </div>